 Mr. Morris has been a Director of the Company since July 1988 and was a Director of Treadco, Inc. from June 1991 to June 1999.
-Mr. Morris has been affiliated with StoneCreek Capital since 1992.
-Mr. Morris served as a Managing Director of Kelso & Company, Inc. from March 1989 to March 1992, was a General Partner from 1987 to March 1989 and prior to 1987, was a Vice President.
+Mr. Morris was affiliated with StoneCreek Capital, a private equity firm, from 1992 to 2008.
+Mr. Morris served as a Managing Director of Kelso & Company, Inc., a private equity firm, from March 1989 to March 1992, was a General Partner from 1987 to March 1989 and prior to 1987, was a Vice President.
 Prior to 1985, Mr. Morris was President of LBO Capital Corp.
 Previous public company board experience includes Spectramed, Inc. and Landstar Systems.
 Previous work experience includes three years with the First National Bank of Atlanta and nine years with Touche Ross & Co., a predecessor of Deloitte and Touche, as a management consultant.
-Mr. Morris received a Bachelor's Degree in Industrial Engineering from the Georgia Institute of Technology and an M.B.A. in Finance from Georgia State University.
+Mr. Morris is a previous trustee of the Georgia Tech Foundation and previous member of the President's Advisory Board of Georgia Institute of Technology (Georgia Tech).
+He is a previous member of the Board of Directors of the Alzheimer's Association of Orange County, California, and a previous director of several for-profit private companies.
+Mr. Morris received a Bachelor's Degree in Industrial Engineering from Georgia Tech and an M.B.A. in Finance from Georgia State University.
 He received a CPA Certificate from the State of Georgia in 1974.

-CLASS III - Term Expires at the 2010 Annual Meeting
+CLASS III - Term Will Expire at the 2010 Annual Meeting